top of page

 He could still hear her laughter echoing in his head—raw, real, unstoppable.
 Like wind through the wheat fields.
 Like a heartbeat skipping tracks.

-“What's your all-time high?” she had asked him one night, lying on the roof of his truck beneath a sky peppered with stars.
+“What was your all-time high?” she had asked him one night, lying on the roof of his truck beneath a sky peppered with stars.

 She laughed like she didn’t believe it.
 But she kissed him like she did.